shlomif/mypyapachefw/README.md

 ```

-## Need to know
+## Important Notes
-The IP split line may has an error.
+The IP split line may have an error.
 By default the IP should be located at cell 1 (for combined logging).
-If you use the standard apache logging than it may is 0.
+If you use the standard apache logging than it may be 0.
 ```
 cat /var/log/apache2/access.log | python mypyfw.py -i 0
 ```